 07:24 The Permalinks Menu

-In the General Settings, we set the name and tagline of the site, time zone, date format and those kind of things.
+In the General Settings, we set the name and tagline of the site, time zone, date format and those kinds of things.

 In the writing settings, we’ll decide the default post category and do some general housekeeping.